-Further summary of the case on College of Law defeats discrimination claim in appeal court (link to thelawyer.com).
+Further summary of the case on College of Law defeats discrimination claim in appeal court (archive of thelawyer.com).

 This case was decided under the Disability Discrimination Act 1995.
 For the equivalent rules under Equality Act 2010, which now applies, see Professional exams.